 Where: 4/127a Sugar Road, Alexandra Headland

-When: Wednesday and Thursday 3-6pm; Friday 3pm-9pm; Saturday 1pm-8pm; Sunday 1pm-5pm
+When: Wednesday and Thursday 2.30-7pm; Friday 3pm-9pm; Saturday 12pm-8pm; Sunday 1pm-6pm

 Sunshine Coast Brewery

-Choosing to brew based on the needs and delights of their drinkers, they’ve got a diverse range on tap from their lighter Coal Miner (which is still packing a full body regardless of its alcohol content) through to their British-style Best Bitter with its caramel malt characters, and the heavily awarded mid-strength Summer Ale.
+Choosing to brew based on the needs of their drinkers, they’ve got a diverse range on tap from their lighter Low Tide Golden Ale through to their British-style Best Bitter with its caramel malt characters and the heavily awarded mid-strength Summer Ale.
 Fancy yourself the adventurous type?
 Go for the tangy Chilli Beer (available by the carton) – it packs a fiery bite as it’s brewed with real chillies.
 Ease the burn with some bites from the local Sunshine Coast food trucks that rotate through every Friday and Saturday at lunchtime.

 Where: 4/13 Endeavour Drive, Kunda Park, Maroochydore

-Eumundi Lager at The Imperial Hotel
+Eumundi Lager at the Imperial Hotel

 Where: 1 Etheridge St, Eumundi